Audio files are stored on a hard disk. You have two options to access them:

 You might use your smartphone to play from or to a PC.

-Gives you a taste of where streaming is about.
+Gives you a taste of what streaming is about.

 In general a PC offers more flexibility.